PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 ### 2.2.
 Authentication & Authorization

 *   **Mechanism**: Authentication is handled via JWT.
-Upon successful login, the server issues a token which the client stores in `localStorage` and includes in the `Authorization` header.
+Upon successful login, the server issues a token containing the user's `id`, `username`, `email`, and `role`.
+The client stores this token in `localStorage` and includes it in the `Authorization` header for all subsequent API requests.
 *   **Role-Based Access Control (RBAC)**: The system defines three user roles:
     1.  `Administrator`: Full control over all users and datasets.
     2.  `Developer`: Can create datasets and manage their own.